syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ![DataMatrixBarcode](Symbology_Images/DataMatrix.png)

 ### Pdf417Barcode
-The [Pdf417Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Pdf417Barcode.html) is a two dimensional barcode and it can able to encode text, numbers, files and actual data bytes.
+The [Pdf417Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Pdf417Barcode.html) is a two dimensional barcode and it can encode text, numbers, files, and actual data bytes.
 It is mainly used in a variety of applications such as transport, identification cards, and inventory management.

 {% tabs %}
 {% highlight xaml %}